kannibalox/pyrosimple/README.md

 ## What's the point of this?

-The pyrocore tools are great, but being stuck on python 2, along with the complicated install procedure made integrating both the tools and the code into other processes very painfule.
+The pyrocore tools are great, but being stuck on python 2, along with the complicated install procedure made integrating both the tools and the code into other processes very painful.

 ## Significant differences from pyrocore

 The following lists are not exhaustive, and don't cover many of the internal improvements and refactoring.

-- Only supports python 3 and rtorrent 0.9.8 (0.9.6/0.9.7 should still work just fine, but aren't officially supported)
+- Only supports python 3 and rtorrent 0.9.8+ (0.9.6/0.9.7 should still work just fine, but aren't officially supported)
 - Simpler poetry-based build/install system
 - Everything in one package (no separate pyrobase)
   - Use external lib for bencode